Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • schema – A string referencing a static schema name or an object with entry_point for dynamic schemas.

-• jobs – Defines background tasks for the source.
+• jobs – (Optional) Defines background tasks for the source.
 Contains key-value pairs where each key is a job name and each value is a job configuration.

 The following is an example sources section: